Privacy

 What Write Lint does

-When you polish text with Write Lint, that text is sent to Apple's on-device Foundation Models framework for processing.
+By default (on-device).Your text is sent to Apple's on-device Foundation Models framework.
 The model runs entirely on your Mac.
 The text never leaves the device, and no copy of it is sent to us, to Apple, or to any third party.
 Apple, not us, controls how the on-device model works; we have no access to it.

 What Write Lint stores on your Mac